thespielplatz/WallSparkEngine/README.md

-# WallSpark
+# Wall Spark Engine

 [![MIT License Badge](docs/img/license-badge.svg)](LICENSE)

-The WallSpark Engine is a versatile pixel rendering and game engine designed for creating stunning animations or interactive games on wall-mounted pixel displays.
+The Wall Spark Engine is a versatile pixel rendering and game engine designed for creating stunning animations or interactive games on wall-mounted pixel displays.
 It integrates effortlessly with [WLED](https://kno.wled.ge/) for seamless control and vibrant visual effects.

 ## Roadmap